Health Fair Planning Guide – Health Fair Activities – Health Fair Banner

 If your health fair booth is geared towards children, you will have the best results with simple, colorful, and engaging content.
 Coming up with those materials and then coordinating them will get a lot easier if you select a single theme for your booth.
 Some of the most popular themes that we’ve used or observed (and can therefore recommend to you) include…

-Theme Ideas for Adults:
+Theme Ideas for Adults and Older Kids:

 Most wellness fairs appear to be geared towards adults these days, so if that’s what you’re working with, consider any of the following tried-and-true themes…